 Where to eat: Restaurants in Pisa

 La Sosta dei Cavalieri.
-Small and cozy, the wood interior design is the perfect surrounding for a traditional Tuscan meal both seafood/fish and meat-based washed with a good local wine.
+Small and cosy, the wood interior design is the perfect surrounding for a traditional Tuscan meal.
+They serve both seafood/fish and meat-based washed with a glass of good local wine.
 The restaurant is in Via San Frediano 3.

 Yame Yame Kebab & Pizza.
-If you are on a budget, stop at Yame Yame Kebab & Pizza, where you have a good choice of Turkish-style kebab, deal menus, vegetarian options and some pizza by the slice.
+If you are on a budget, stop at Yame Yame Kebab & Pizza.
+You have a good choice of Turkish-style kebab, deal menus, vegetarian options and some pizza by the slice.
 The restaurant is 2-5 minutes walk from “Stazione Pisa Centrale” train station in Viale Antonio Gramsci.

 How to get to the beach from Pisa